marta-krzyk-dev/NodeJS-PirpleCourse-RESTful-JSON-API/README.md

 ## How to run the project?
 0. Download the project.
 1. Open the command prompt (for Windows, click Start icon and type in 'cmd')
-2. In the command line, go to the project directory, eg.:</br>
+2. In the command line, go to the project directory:</br>
 <code>cd C:/HelloAPI</code>
 3. Run the app:</br>
 <code>node index.js</code></br>